-HomeLink today and it's beginning in the Southern Hemisphere
+HomeLink history - It's beginning in the Southern Hemisphere

 From our early beginnings HomeLink is now growing in just about every corner in the world.
 The growth of our business is reflected in the growth and continuing support of our valued members some of whom have been with us since 2000 when John & Valerie took over HomeLink NZ.

 It was in the 1980’s that HomeLink reached the Southern Hemisphere with the birth of HomeLink Australia with Organiser Nigel Lemmon at the helm.
 Although the history of the early years is a bit sketchy we believe that in 1989 the then Australian Organiser Aaron Brett had marketing rights with Viv & Craig Pellett representing him in New Zealand.
 Spreading the word was to prove a difficult exercise and HomeLink NZ faltered.

 At this stage, Neil Smith who became a dynamic force in building the fledgling company in NZ became a member of HomeLink.
 He had just retired from School teaching and he and Nyra his wife decided upon a retirement spent travelling.
 It was on one of his Home Exchange jaunts in Vancouver that he saw a newspaper article and contacted Jack Graber the Canadian Organiser.
 Knowing of the problems with HomeLink NZ, Neil was eager to find if he could secure the rights for HomeLink in New Zealand and was put in touch with Renger de Ruiter who was the HomeLink Director at the time and also father to the present Netherlands Organiser Inga de Ruiter.